Connecting Research, Policy & Practice since 1964

 AAG is well networked with the academic and research community through its Collaborating Research Centres covering all areas of ageing research in Australia.

-AAG’s strategic direction is to increase its voice and influence through providing independent, evidence based and multi-disciplinary approaches to ageing and aged care to key stakeholders.
+AAG’s strategic direction is to increase its voice and influence across the breadth of ageing through providing independent, evidence informed and multi-disciplinary approaches in collaboration with key stakeholders.